Yonsei University

-The student body consists of 26,731 undergraduate students, 11,994 graduate students, 4,518 faculty members, 6,788 staff, and 257,931 alumni.
-Yonsei operates its main campus in Seoul and offers graduate, postgraduate and doctoral programs in Korean and English.

-The university was established in January 1957 through the union of Yonhi College (연희전문학교; 延禧專門學校) and Severance Union Medical College (세브란스 의과대학; 세브란스 醫科大學).
-This was a result of a lasting bilateral cooperation between the colleges that began in the 1920s.
+The university traces its roots to the first modern medical center in Korea, Gwanghyewon (Korean: 광혜원; Hanja: 廣惠院) founded in April 1885, now Severance Union Medical College.
+The institution in its current university form was established in January 1957 through the union of Yonhi College (연희전문학교; 延禧專門學校) and Severance.
+As a tribute, the name "Yonsei" was derived from the first syllables of the names of its two parent institutions, "Yon; 연; 延" from Yonhi College and "Sei; 세; 世" from Severance Union Medical College.
+Yonhi College was one of the first modern colleges, founded as Chosun Christian College (조선기독교대학; 朝鮮基督教大學) in March 1915.
+The union was a result of a lasting bilateral cooperation between the colleges that began in the 1920s.
 The institutions were the first of their kinds in Korea.

-Yonhi College was one of the first modern colleges, founded as Chosun Christian College (조선기독교대학; 朝鮮基督教大學) in March 1915.
-Severance has its roots in the first modern medical center in Korea, Gwanghyewon (광혜원 廣惠院, House of Extended Grace), founded in April, 1885.
-As a tribute, the name "Yonsei" was derived from the first syllables of the names of its two parent institutions, "Yon; 연; 延" from Yonhi College and "Sei; 세; 世" from Severance Union Medical College.
+The student body consists of 18,200 undergraduate students, 11,632 graduate students, 4,518 faculty members, 6,788 staff, and 257,931 alumni.
+Yonsei operates its main campus in Seoul and offers graduate, postgraduate, and doctoral programs in Korean and English.
+Graduates of Yonsei include a Nobel laureate, an Academy Award winner, Olympians, and a Fulkerson Prize-winning mathematician.

 History

 Beginnings (1885–1916)

 The Yonsei University Medical School dates to April 10, 1885, when the first modern hospital to practice Western medicine in Korea, Gwanghyewon, was established.

 The hospital was founded by Horace Newton Allen, the American Protestant missionary appointed to Korea by the Presbyterian Church in the USA.
-The hospital was renamed Chejungwon (제중원 濟衆院, House of Universal Helpfulness) on April 26.
+The hospital was renamed Chejungwon on April 26.
 As there appeared difficulties, the church appointed Canadian Oliver R. Avison to run Chejungwon on July 16, 1893.
 Gwanghyewon was financed at first by the Korean government, while the medical staff was provided by the church.
-However, by 1894 when the First Sino-Japanese War and Gabo reforms (갑오개혁) took place, the government was not able to continue its financial support, thus management of Chejungwon came fully under the church.
+However, by 1894 when the First Sino-Japanese War and Gabo reforms took place, the government was not able to continue its financial support, thus management of Chejungwon came fully under the church.
 In 1899, Avison returned to the US and attended a conference of missionaries in New York City where he elaborated on the medical project in Korea.
 Louis Severance, a businessman and philanthropist from Cleveland, Ohio, was present and was deeply moved.
 He later paid for the major portion of the construction costs of new buildings for the medical facility.
-Chejungwon (제중원) was renamed Severance Hospital after him.
+Chejungwon was renamed Severance Hospital after him.